-Labour advocates had to literally rummage through the rubble for weeks and months, to find brand labels.
+Labour rights advocates had to literally rummage through rubble for months to find brand labels.

 This should never happen again.

-That is why this campaign was started, why the Transparency Pledge Coalition was founded and why transparent supply chains is one of our focal points.
+This is the reason this campaign started, why the Transparency Pledge Coalition was founded and why transparent supply chains are one of our focal points.

-When a problem occurs, like workers being denied their payment, union busting, sexual harassment or any of a number of other rights violations, it is often the brands that can have the most influence to correct the situation, as these violations are often also explicitly against their own stated rules of business.
+When a problem occurs, like workers being denied their payment, union busting, sexual harassment or any of a number of other rights violations, it is often the brands that can have the most influence on correcting the situation, as these violations are often also explicitly against their own stated rules of business.

-Trade unionists, worker rights activists and others can work much more effectively with this information.
+Trade unionists, worker rights activists and others actors can work much more effectively with this information.

-And of course it should be a fundamental right of you, as a consumer, to have a simple answer to the question "Who made my clothes, and under what circumstances?"
+And of course it should be a fundamental right of yours, as a consumer, to have a simple answer to the question "Who made my clothes, and under what circumstances?".